ENGLISH / ČESKY

 He lives and works in Prague, Czech Republic.

-PAF activities in 2017 have been supported by: The Ministry of Culture of the Czech Republic, State Cinematography Fund, The City of Olomouc, The Olomouc Region and International Visegrad Fund.
+PAF activities in 2019 have been supported by: The Ministry of Culture of the Czech Republic, State Cinematography Fund, The City of Olomouc and The Olomouc Region.